.jpg&width=1200)

 Historical Significance

 Kuindzhi occupies an unusual place in Russian art history as the great painter of atmospheric light, whose work stood apart from the social-realist mainstream of the Peredvizhniki.
 His influence on Russian landscape painting was felt through his teaching at the Imperial Academy, where his students included Nicholas Roerich and Arkady Rylov.
-His technical investigations of light anticipated the chromatic concerns of 20th-century painting, and his work remains among the most beloved in Russian museums.
+His technical investigations of light anticipated the chromatic concerns of 20th-century painting.
+Moonlit Night on the Dnieper and Birch Grove remain among the best-loved works in the Russian Museum in St. Petersburg, icons of the national artistic tradition.

 Things You Might Not Know